 Potato Blight is the main problem when growing potatoes.
-It is an air bourne fungus like disease which attacks the foliage (and later the tubers) causing it to collapse.
+It is an air bourne fungus type disease which attacks the foliage (and later the tubers) causing it to collapse.
 It commonly occurs in wet, mild and humid conditions and is difficult to manage.
-It will affect tomatoes as well although if they are grown in a greenhouse this may afford some protection as it is mainly, but not exclusively a disease of out door crops.
-It starts with brown marks on the leaves and spreads so that all the foliage turns brown or black collapses and the plant looks patently sick; it cannot be missed.
-Once it takes a hold there is not much that can be done as it spreads rapidly.
+It will affect tomatoes as well, although if they are grown in a greenhouse this will afford some protection as it is mainly, but not exclusively, a disease which affects out door crops.
+It starts with brown marks on the leaves, image left and quickly spreads so that all the foliage turns brown or black collapses and the plant looks patently sick; it cannot be missed.
+Once it takes a hold, there is not much that can be done as it spreads rapidly.

 There are also varieties offered for sale by garden centres and on line which are more resistant such as Sarpo range and it certainly worth looking at this range if growing maincrop which will mature later.

 Potatoes also suffer from keeled slugs which live underground and bore into the tubers, which damages them and makes them prone to rotting.
 Because this form of slugs lives so far underground slug pellets are not effective, nematodes are a better suggestion.

 Potatoes also get scab which makes them look unattractive but they are edible and not noticeable when peeled.
 This tends to be more of a problem on thin chalky soils which are prone to drying out the addition of organic matter will reduce the risk of scab.